 As the shell is dry and lightweight, it can be winnowed from the cocoa nib.
 Winnowing is done by exposure to a current of air, so that the shells are blown free of the heavier nibs.
-The nibs contain approximately 53 percent cocoa butter, depending on the cacao species.
+The shells can be recycled for mulch and other non-edible products.
+The nibs contain approximately 50 percent cocoa butter, depending on the cacao species.

 Grinding or Refining